Modifications in clusterization procedures for heavy-ion collisions: minimum spanning tree, simulated annealing, coalescence: Coalescence

 where $R$ is an algorithm control parameter -- coalescence radius.
 When particles passes check for the proximity in the coordinate space, the squared relative momentum is computed (momenta are in the COM frame):

 The particles pass the momentum check if:

 where $P$ is a maximum momentum difference -- an algorithm control parameter.
 The particles can coalesce if both checks are satisfied.
 However, since only light nuclei formation is implemented in the coalescence procedure, the QMD approaches gives a multitude of that small clusters correlated in the coordinate-momentum space, moreover, some of these smaller clusters could be parts of bigger fragments.
 Thus, in CCL, after finding coalescence candidates, final nuclei are chosen by the probability driven by the spin-isospin coupling (see \cite{Sombun:2018yqh} for more details).
 After passing the probability cuts, the final nuclei are collected.
+For nuclei with more than two constituents, the procedure is applied iteratively: a pair which satisfies the coalescence criteria is first treated as a temporary composite object, then, the next candidate baryon is tested against this temporary object using the same spatial and momentum cuts.
+This sequence is repeated until the required particle content of the candidate nucleus, for example $^3He$ or $^4He$, is reached.

-Technically, the coalescence realized in a such way, that it can not be applied simultaneously for all implemented nuclei, but must be used in a ''chain'', finding heavier nuclei first and then moving to lighter:
+Technically, the coalescence realized in a such way, that it can not be applied simultaneously for all implemented nuclei, but must be used in a ``chain'', finding heavier nuclei first and then moving to lighter:

 Particles which enters to the final coalescence clusters are removed from the initial particles vector to ensure that they are not double-counted on the each subsequent coalescence step.